Xuecheng (monk)

 Xuecheng (学诚 (Xuéchéng); born 3 October 1966) is a Chinese Buddhist monk, a former member of the National Committee of the Chinese People's Political Consultative Conference, and a popular blogger.
 He was president of the Buddhist Association of China from 2015 to 2018 when he resigned after allegations that he had engaged in corruption and sexual assault surfaced.
 He was ordered to be punished by the National Religious Affairs Administration after they corroborated the allegations.

 Biography

 Early life

-Xuecheng was born as Fu Ruilin (傅瑞林), the eldest of three sons on October 3, 1966 to a family of strong Buddhist culture in Luofeng village of Laidian Town, Xianyou County, Fujian Province.
+Xuecheng was born as Fu Ruilin (傅瑞林), the eldest of three sons on October 3, 1966, to a family of strong Buddhist culture in Luofeng village of Laidian Town, Xianyou County, Fujian Province.
 His grandmother was a Buddhist practitioner and later became a nun.
 His mother was a devoted Buddhist in addition.
 His father worked as an accountant and office clerk in the village.
-Influenced by his mother and grandmother, at age 10, Xuecheng voluntarily became a vegetarian, and began to chant Buddhist scriptures at age of 12.
+Influenced by his mother and grandmother, at age 10, Xuecheng voluntarily became a vegetarian, and began to chant Buddhist scriptures aged 12.

 Training

-In 1982, at the age of 16, Master Xuecheng started his monastic life and received teachings from masters such as Ven.
+In 1982, aged 16, Master Xuecheng started his monastic life and received teachings from masters such as Ven.
 Master Dinghai, and Most Ven.
 Yuanzhuo.
 He graduated from the Buddhist Academy of China in 1991 with a master's degree.